ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

     + The menu will refresh and say that no SD card is inserted
 1. Insert your SD card into your iPhone/iPad
 <!--@include: ./_include/ish-chorus.md -->
-1. Type the number corresponding to your console model and version, then hit return
+1. Type the number corresponding to your console model and version, then tap Return
-1. In the MSET9 screen, type `3`, then hit return to inject MSET9
+1. In the MSET9 screen, type `3`, then tap Return to inject MSET9
     + You should see "MSET9 successfully injected!"
-1. Press Enter to close the MSET9 script
+1. Tap Return to close the MSET9 script
 1. Reinsert your SD card into your console **without pressing any buttons or touching the screen**
 1. If the exploit was successful, you will have booted into SafeB9SInstaller
     + If you get a red screen or the console gets stuck on a loading screen, follow the [troubleshooting guide](troubleshooting-mset9)